AgustinRamiroDiaz/personalpage/content/_index.md

 ### Backend Software Developer at [Okteto](https://www.okteto.com/)

-I've worked on the backend team, developing a multi-service Helm chart using `Golang` and `Kubernetes`, and a CLI tool for interacting with the Okteto Platform.
+I've worked on the backend team, developing a multi-service [Helm](https://helm.sh/docs/topics/charts/) chart using `golang` and `Kubernetes`, and a CLI tool for interacting with the Okteto Platform.

 Our Backend API was made using GraphQL technology,